acemod/ACE3/docs/wiki/feature/arsenal.md

 Favorited items will be shown in a light gold color by default, but this can be changed under `ACE Arsenal -> Favorites Color` in CBA Settings.

-It also possible to toggle between showing all items or favorites by default upon opening the arsenal via `ACE Arsenal -> Default to Favorites` in CBA Settings.
+It is also possible to toggle between showing all items or favorites by default upon opening the arsenal via `ACE Arsenal -> Default to Favorites` in CBA Settings.

 Those settings cannot be overwritten by mission makers and are exclusively player preference.